Agent Vm

 environmentmappings — reads/run/host-secrets/<secretName>/{key,token,value}and exports under the chosenenvName.

-Secrets per VM (from flake.nix)
+Secrets per VM (from inventory in modules/clan/services.nix)

 QoS & systemd ordering